 You may also find yourself in a position where you will have to extend the lease.
 Though now law protects short leaseholders by providing them with the right to extend their lease or provide them with the right to buy the property, this can prove very expensive.

 This new law differs between houses and flats.
 You may be able to extend the lease of a flat by 90 years, in which case you might be able to negotiate your way out of having to pay ground rent.

 However, this is only a possibility where you have held the lease for 2 years, and it was initially a long lease.
 You will also have to pay a premium when extending the lease.
 If you qualify for an extension of your lease, but your landlord rejects your offer, you can challenge their rejection in court.

 Extension of lease for houses

-In case of houses you may be able to extend your lease by 50 years.
-Similar to law on flats, you can only take up this opportunity if you have held the lease for 2 years and the lease was originally a long lease.
+In the case of houses, you may be able to extend your lease by 50 years.
+As the law on flats, you can only take up this opportunity if you have held the lease for 2 years and the lease was initially a long lease.
 If your landlord fails to extend your lease, you may challenge this in court.

-On the other hand, with leaseholds, they may be initially cheaper but you have to pay extra fees such as service charges, ground rent, and maintenance charges etc.
+- On the other hand, with leaseholds, they may be initially cheaper, but you have to pay extra fees such as service charges, ground rent, and maintenance charges.

-Additionally, you will not be responsible for maintaining the fabric of the property but may have to pay towards repairs
+- Further, you will not be responsible for maintaining the property's fabric but may have to pay towards repairs if you purchase leasehold.

 Please note that the information provided on this page: